 - AskMayoExpert.
 Periocular spasm.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.

 - Goldman L, et al., eds.
-Multiple sclerosis and demyelinating conditions of the central nervous system.
+Diseases of the visual system.
 In: Goldman-Cecil Medicine.
 25th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2016. http://www.clinicalkey.com.
-Accessed Nov.
-24, 2015.
+Philadelphia, Pa.: Saunders Elsevier; 2016. https://www.clinicalkey.com.
+Accessed Dec.
+10, 2018.